 The stairwell really needed some brightening and softening.

-Finally, any light fixture would have be an improvement to what we had prior to the renovation.
+Finally, any light fixture would have be an improvement to what we had prior to the basement renovation.

 To bring in a touch of nostalgia, we added an antique nickel prism glass pendant that mimics the reeded glass in our snack bar cabinet doors.